CVEDB/security-vulnogram/CONTRIBUTING.md

-Contributions to this CVE fork of Vulnogram are welcome.
+Contributions to this CVEDB fork of Vulnogram are welcome.

 # Coordination